damienbod/token-mgmt-ui-delegated-obo-entra/README.md

 ## Microsoft OBO with OpenIddict (delegated)

-This demo shows how to implement the On Behalf Of flow between an Microsoft Entra ID protected API and an API protected using OpenIddict.
+This demo shows how to implement the On-Behalf-Of flow between an Microsoft Entra ID protected API and an API protected using OpenIddict.

 https://github.com/damienbod/OnBehalfFlowOidcDownstreamApi